PostHog/posthog.com/contents/docs/libraries/next-js.md

 ### App router

 If your Next.js app to uses the [app router](https://nextjs.org/docs/app), you can integrate PostHog by creating a `providers` file in your app folder.
 This is because the `posthog-js` library needs to be initialized on the client-side using the Next.js [`'use client'` directive](https://nextjs.org/docs/getting-started/react-essentials#client-components).

+We need to export the `PostHogPageview` component containing [`useSearchParams`](https://nextjs.org/docs/app/api-reference/functions/use-search-params) as [deopts](https://nextjs.org/docs/messages/deopted-into-client-rendering) the entire app into client-side rendering if not wrapped in a `<Suspense>`.

 <MultiLanguage>